-“The body is blind . . . it has the physical power but doesn’t have the understanding, the inner side . . . the soul, on the other hand, has all understanding [it is not visible, but sees spiritually—my note for clarification], but it doesn’t have the physical power to do it.”
+“The body is blind . . . it has the physical power but doesn’t have the understanding, the inner side . . . the soul, on the other hand, has all understanding [my note for clarification—it’s not visible but sees spiritually], but it doesn’t have the physical power to do it.”

-Steinsaltz says the soul-body combination is very powerful, being able to do everything: feeling, thinking, saying.
+Steinsaltz says the soul-body combination is powerful, being able to do everything: feeling, thinking, saying.

 But it’s not that simple.
 He says with the creation of man, a lump of matter, of earth, God inserted a soul.
 That resulted in two different and separate entities whose usage later is far more complex—and in daily life takes on a more “symbiotic coexistence of two elements.”

 Symbiotic, says Steinsaltz, in that the soul and body are working together and influencing each other . . . creating a type of combined entity.

 You, me, today: This soul-body union can cause the holy mission of the soul to travel a rigorous obstacle course.

 The question remains, will the soul get its earthly partner (the body) to look upward—or will the God-breathed soul be duped or falter and be pulled downward, eyes off God and His ways?